TrishalShrikant/End-to-end-Heart-Disease-Classification/README.md

 **Feel free to contribute!**

 This project welcomes contributions from the community.
 If you have ideas or suggestions for improvement, please submit a pull request.

-**Please note:** Replace Trishal Shrikant with your actual GitHub username.